The Todo Noise Application

 customElements.define('sw-player', SwPlayer);

-Once done, we only need to import and add our newly created component to the layout and pass it our player
+Once done, we only need to import our new component and insert it into our application template:

 // src/clients/player/index.js